Stubo087/first-milestone-project/README.md

 # The Philip Bramley Designs Website

 My project was designed for Philip Bramley who is a jewellery designer.
 This website is a site that will give us an insight into Philip Bramley the Jewellery Designer.
 It will show case Philip himself and the work that he can do with old and new jewellery.

-The opening page of my project .
+The opening page of my project gives us a brief history about Philip and were he studied and trained over the years, which gives us a view into the amount of experience and talent he has.
+Also the image on top of every page shows Philip working on a piece of jewellery at his work station so who ever clicks on his webpage will have a visual to show them what it is about.
+On the

 ## UX
 Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.